bink81/nursery-excercise/README.md

 ## Operation

+### Children details

-### When started, the system contains demo data so GET requests to see children:
+When started, the system contains demo data so GET requests to see children data:

 http://localhost:8080/children/

 http://localhost:8080/children/1

 http://localhost:8080/children?checkedIn=true

+### Checkins and checkouts

-### Checkins and checkouts use different endpoints and you can check in or out a child by posting here:
+Checkins and checkouts use different endpoints and you can check in or out a child by posting here:

 http://localhost:8080/children/1/checkins

 http://localhost:8080/children/1/checkouts

+### Reporting

-### Both checkins and checkouts can be fetched using an endpoint:
+Both checkins and checkouts can be fetched using an endpoint:

 http://localhost:8080/report?start=0&stop=1512837144035

 Parameters: start and stop are mandatory and require a timestamp.
 Currently values 0 skip any filtering (for the demo purposes).